ajstarks/deckviz/README.md

 * complex-table -- charts and tables
 * elections -- elections through the years
 * fire -- German wildfires
+* go -- go built from arcs and lines
 * gomod -- Go module flows
 * middle -- the Middle Passage
 * modelt -- Manufacturing and Marketing the Model T - 1908-1916